thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

 #### About the developer
-Hi I'm Ryan 👋 I made Pixel Paws for a real simple reason: I bought my kids Apple Watches and they thought it would be fun to have a Tamagotchi-type app.
-After browsing the App Store it became clear there was nothing that met both my kids' criteria, and mine as a parent.
+Hi I'm Ryan 👋 I made Pixel Paws for a real simple reason: I bought my kids Apple Watches and they really wanted an app to care for a pet on their wrist -- Tamagotchi-style.
+After browsing the App Store it became clear there was nothing that met *both* my kids' criteria, and mine as a parent.

 They wanted a simple game where they could play with pets and unlock new ones.
 I wanted something private, safe, and low-cost -- with no ads, tracking, or pressure.

 So I built Pixel Paws — a tiny game with a big heart.
-It's made for kids, and kids at heart, who just want something sweet, safe, and a little bit silly on their wrist.
+It's made with kids in mind, but great for anyone who loves Gigapet-style games.
+If you're looking for something sweet, safe, and a little bit silly, you may just love Pixel Paws!

 Thanks for checking it out ❤️